sc6354/CSE-6242-Group-Project/README.md

     ```bash
     conda activate viz_env
     ```
-3.  **Data Preprocessing:** Before running the notebook, ensure the data used by the Streamlit app is preprocessed.
+3.  **Data Preprocessing:** Generate the required files for the app.
 Run the Python script from the project root:
     ```bash
     python src/process_map_data.py
     ```